 What to do if you spot processionary caterpillars or their nest

 The most important thing is to not go near them.
 Keep your children, dogs and other pets away from trees you suspect might be host to processionary caterpillars and their nests.

-If you live near one of the affected areas, it’s a good idea to either avoid the known sites where processionary caterpillars have been spotted (see above for a recent map), or to ensure that you can restrain or train your dog (brush up on your dog’s recall with these tips) not to go near anything that even sniffs like a processionary Caterpillar nest or infected tree.
+If you live near an affected area, it’s a good idea to either avoid the known sites where processionary caterpillars have been spotted, or to ensure that you can restrain or train your dog (brush up on your dog’s recall with these tips) not to go near anything that even sniffs like a processionary caterpillar nest or infected tree.
 Even those caterpillars’ ejected or fallen hairs from a nearby tree or nest can be dangerous for up to five years!

-If you spot a nest, for example in a tree in your garden or nearby park, please don’t attempt to remove it yourself.
-Instead, please report your sighting of a nest or caterpillar to The Forestry Commission – there are instructions on their website including how to identify an oak tree (if you’re unsure) and how to submit a sighting of a processionary caterpillar or nest.
+If you spot a nest, for example in a tree in your garden or nearby park, do not attempt to remove it yourself.
+Instead, report the sighting of a nest or caterpillar to The Forestry Commission – there are instructions on their website including how to identify an oak tree (if you’re unsure) and how to submit a sighting of a processionary caterpillar or nest.

 It’s important to be aware of the confirmed locations where the caterpillars and their nests have been discovered and to stay away and stay vigilant if you’re out walking your dog in areas populated by oak trees.

 How do I know if my dog has had contact with the caterpillar or their hairs?

 First, you should check if you live near one of the known areas where nests have been discovered.
 It’s important to rule out other possible causes – your vet will ask you a few question about where your dog has been recently so they can give the most appropriate treatment.
 Sadly, there’s no prevention treatment available as with flea prevention medicines.